-“If you don’t feel confident, it will affect your performance,” she says.
+“If you don’t feel confident, it will affect your performance.”

 Nerissa spends half of her time at work in a cubicle and half in the test lab and may move between locations several times a day.
 Switching shoes was inconvenient and frustrating, and her old safety shoes were clunky and didn’t go with her outfit.

-“To be taken seriously, it’s critical that a woman in a STEM field looks professional and put together no matter if she’s in the office, on worksite or in the lab,” she says.
+“To be taken seriously, it’s critical that a woman in a STEM field looks professional and put together no matter if she’s in the office, on the worksite or in the lab”

 She helped Ana during the development of the first Xena Gravity Low-Cut boot and feels proudly confident when she wears her pair.
 Male mechanics in the test lab have been asking questions, as they’re not used to seeing safety shoes that look good.
 To address any doubt, Nerissa displays her Xena safety card on her I.D. badge, which verifies that her shoes are ASTM certified and compliant.